home-assistant/companion.home-assistant/docs/notifications/sounds.md

 ![iOS](/assets/apple.svg) iOS specific

 Adding a custom sound to a notification allows you to easily identify the notification without even looking at your device.
-Home Assistant for iOS comes with some notification sounds pre-installed but you can also upload your own.
+Home Assistant for iOS comes with some notification sounds pre-installed, but you can also upload your own.

 Here is an example notification that uses one of the pre-installed sounds.